Helga Bachmann: Career

-She was the first director of the Icelandic internet broadcasting service, from 1984 to 1987, and served on the board of the Actors' Peace Association (Friðarsamtak listamanna).
+She was the first director of the Icelandic internet broadcasting service, from 1984 to 1987, and served on the board of Friðarsamtök listamanna.

 Honours

-In 1968, she was the second woman to be awarded the Silver Lamp Award for the best performance by an actor, for the title role in Henrik Ibsen's Hedda Gabler.
+In 1968, she was the second woman to be awarded the for the best performance by an actor, for the title role in Henrik Ibsen's Hedda Gabler.
 In 1984 she was awarded the Knight's Cross of the Order of the Falcon.